brown-palm/force-prompting/README.md

 ### Step 1: Generate ball rolling videos using Blender

 This script renders video frames to pngs.
+Look inside the script before running it, you'll need the first two lines (blender software, and output path).

 ```bash
 sh scripts/build_synthetic_datasets/poke_model_rolling_balls/rolling_balls_render.sh
 ```

+You might want to consider launching many of those in parallel because they can take a while.
 And this script concatenates the pngs to mp4s.

 ```bash